 Best Drop shot rod and reel setup

 If you are a beginner and really don’t know the small details that come along with pairing a specific style of rod with a specific style of reel.
 That’s why this Pflueger President Spinning Reel and Fenwick Eagle Fishing Rod Combo makes so much sense!

 Many times manufacturers will help out these new anglers by paring their products together that can help with the learning curve.

-- You need to ask yourself how much fishing experience do you have?
+- How much fishing experience do you have?

 - Do you have confidence that you can pair up the right rod to the right real?